 These cookies collect information that is used either in aggregate form to help you understand how your site is being used, how effective your marketing campaigns are, or to help you customize your websites.

 These cookies are used to make advertising messages more relevant to users.
 They perform functions like preventing the same ad from continuously reappearing, ensuring that ads are properly displayed for advertisers, and – in some cases – selecting advertisements that are based on users’ interests.

 These cookies are used to allow users to share pages and content that they find interesting on your website through third-party social networking and other websites.
 These cookies may also be used for advertising purposes.

-These are cookies that have not yet been categorised, and need to be classified with your assistance.
+These are cookies that have not yet been categorized and need to be classified with your assistance.

 If a cookie found on your website does not match one from our library of known cookies, then the cookie will default to the Unclassified category.
 You can choose another category and fill in the description so that your visitors will have a better idea of what they are consenting to.

 3. What are third-party and first-party cookies?

 Your website may be writing cookies to your visitors' device via one of the following means:

 - Third-party cookies are typically set by service partners that you include on your website.
 For example: